March 16, 2026

-2026 Match Recap: Lexington SC, Sacramento Republic FC
+2026 Match Recap: Lexington SC 0, Sacramento Republic FC 0

-Lexington is a team that many people think will end up at the top of the Western Conference by season's end.
-And on paper that makes sense.
-Lexington is a team that is in a similar boat to Sacramento in that they brought in a lot of proven talent either at the USL level or from the MLS.
-The first one that will catch the eys of Sacramento fans is former Republic player Luis Felipe being brought on to this roster.
-But there should be other names that the Republic will be needed to keep their eyes on.
-On the frontline is Phillip Goodrum.
-Goodrum moved across the state from Louisville and will be leading the line for Lexington.
-In his time in the USL the worst finish he's had in terms of the Golden Boot race was when he off the leaderboard in his first season in the league in 2021.
-Since then he was runner-up in 2022 behind Orange County's Milan Iloski.
-Last season he gave Louisville 13 goals on their way to the Players' Shield.
+Lexington is a team many people think will finish at the top of the Western Conference by season's end.
+And on paper, that makes sense.
+Lexington is a team in a similar boat to Sacramento, having brought in a lot of proven talent at the USL level or from the MLS.
+One of these signings will be on the frontline, Phillip Goodrum.
+Goodrum moved from Louisville and will be leading the line for Lexington.
+In his time in the USL, the worst finish he's had in terms of the Golden Boot race was when he was off the leaderboard in his first season in the league in 2021.
+Since then, he was runner-up in 2022 behind Orange County's Milan Iloski.
+Last season, he scored 13 goals for Louisville on their way to the Players' Shield.
 He is consistently a 10+ goal scorer and someone the Republic will need to keep tabs on if they want to win.
 And then the other player the Republic should focus on is Aaron Molloy.
-He will be the conductor in the midfield and the Republic will need to shut down his passing lanes to disrupt his impact on the match.
+He will be the conductor in the midfield, and the Republic will need to shut down his passing lanes to disrupt his impact on the match.
 Now that is easier said than done, as Molloy deals with the press at ease.
 The question surrounding Lexington is obviously there's an influx of talent into the roster, how long will it take new coach Masaki Hemmi to get this team to gel?
-In their last match, Lexington probably got the hardest opponent to open their season with a match against Louisville at Lynn Family Stadium.
+In their last match, Lexington probably faced the hardest opponent to open their season, Louisville at Lynn Family Stadium.
 Lexington got the opening lead, but Louisville found their way back and sealed the match.

-A lot of the press coming out of the Sacramento's last match was about how Tulsa was the better team on the night.
-They just got unlucky that Sacramento converted their only two chances on the night.
-But it's not like Tulsa fared significantly better on that night.
+A lot of the press coverage after Sacramento's last match focused on how Tulsa was the better team that night.
+They just got unlucky that Sacramento converted both of their chances on the night.
+But it's not like Tulsa fared significantly better.
 They had three chances on goal, with two of them coming from outside the box.
 The only shot from inside the 18-yard box was a header that was bounced into the ground and easily caught by Danny Vitiello.
 And that's a credit to the Republic defense for keeping a quality side like Tulsa mainly at arm's reach for the match.
-The Republic attack looked dynamic throughout the match and was testing the opposing backline and trying to stretch their way through it.
-Freddy Kleeman got his first goal in a Republic uniform and Kyle Edwards got a goal on his Republic debut coming off the bench to seal it.
-Can the Republic attack continue this form and maintain that consistent movement against another tough Western Conference outfit on the road?
+The Republic attack looked dynamic throughout the match, testing the opposing backline and trying to stretch it.
+Freddy Kleeman got his first goal in a Republic uniform, and Kyle Edwards got a goal on his Republic debut coming off the bench to seal it.
+Can the Republic attack continue in this form and maintain that consistent movement against another tough Western Conference outfit on the road?
+The matches last season between these two sides were a pair of draws.
+The first contest was a goalless draw in Sacramento.
+And the second contest was a goalfest that ended in a 2-2 draw, with Cristian Parano and Sebastian Herrera leading the Republic's comeback.

 Coach Masaki Hemmi had this lineup for Lexington: